 you or hurt you, acknowledge the feelings of irritation that tell you that

-rather than seek revenge, pray for the good of the
+rather than seek revenge, turn the justice over to

 If the injury was

-accidental, endeavor to put yourself in the place of the other so
+accidental, endeavor to put yourself in the place of the others so

-as see things from his view and pray that he might acquire better judgment
+as see things from their view and pray that they might acquire better judgment

 in the future.